-Deleting the DNS cache might slow down the loading speed of the website when it opens for the first time.
-But if it fixes the 502 Bad Gateway issue, then it is worth the trade-off.
+Deleting the DNS cache might slow down the website’s loading speed when it opens for the first time.
+But if it fixes the 502 Bad Gateway issue, it is worth the trade-off.

 Change Network DNS Addresses

-By switching over to Google’s Public DNS, we would be able to verify if the issue was related to our default DNS or not.
+By switching over to Google’s Public DNS, we could verify whether the issue was related to our default DNS.

-- Right-click on the WiFi icon present on the taskbar, and select Open Network and Internet Settings.
+- Right-click the WiFi icon on the taskbar, and select Open Network and Internet Settings.

 - Right-click on the connected network and select Properties.

 - Now scroll to the Internet Protocol Version 4 section and click

 - Then select the Use the Following DNS server addresses option.